jharwell/sierra/docs/src/plugins/expdef/xml.rst

 This is the default expdef type which SIERRA will use to read input files.
 This plugin does not currently support flattening/nested configuration files.

+..
+IMPORTANT:: If multiple matches for a given xpath string are found, only the
+               first one is modified.
+This may be changed in a future version of the plugin.

 See the section on XML in :ref:`req/expdef` for restrictions on the contents of XML input files.